Does your 3-year-old throw frequent temper tantrums?

 Shift Attention Away

 If your little one got frustrated because building the house of their dreams with the Lego sets didn’t go as planned, moving their attention away from that activity may help.
 If you’re in a grocery store and start a public tantrum, create a distraction and if that doesn’t work, take them to a quiet place.

 Give Some Space

 If your toddler hits, kicks, or throws stuff during a tantrum, immediately move them to a safe place.
 Make it clear that there will be zero tolerance for aggressive behavior.
 Please don’t take whatever they say during a tantrum personally.
 They’re just venting out their frustration.

-After that, please don’t dwell on the tantrum or give them the silent treatment.
+After that, please don’t dwell on the tantrum or give the silent treatment.

 How do you discipline a 3-year-old temper tantrum?

-Throwing tantrums may be a normal part of growing up, but young children need to learn about self-control and boundaries.
-That’s why it’s important to make sure you discipline your 3-year-old temper tantrum.
+Throwing tantrums may be a normal part of growing up, but young children must learn self-control and boundaries.
+That’s why it’s important to discipline your 3-year-old temper tantrum.

-Here are a few tried and tested discipline strategies for you to get started.
+Here are a few tried and tested discipline strategies to start.

 Establish a Routine

 Set boundaries and constantly reinforce them.
-Establish a daily routine and make sure you stick to their mealtime and bedtime.
-They need to understand that there will be consequences for negative behavior and rewards for the positive ones.
+Establish a daily routine and stick to their mealtime and bedtime.
+They need to understand that there will be consequences for negative behavior and rewards for positive ones.

 Make Sure You Follow Through